Skip to main content

 1

-Understand that a missense mutation results in a single nucleotide change that leads to the substitution of one amino acid for another in the protein sequence.
+Step 1: Understand what a missense mutation is.
+A missense mutation is a single nucleotide change in the DNA sequence that results in the substitution of one amino acid for another in the protein product.

 Video duration: